DetectiveCow/DetectiveCow.github.io/README.md

 Coquihalla 💀 ![coquihalla](https://github.com/DetectiveCow/DetectiveCow.github.io/assets/84587584/80604ba3-b6af-4da4-b263-63ae33a4d4fb)
 ![Screenshot_11](https://github.com/DetectiveCow/DetectiveCow.github.io/assets/84587584/11d2df93-88fe-4021-b2fa-53cb5b6acd81) Artillery platforms along the coquihalla highway that would let hgihway patrol to shoot down the snow before it piled up and became a avalanche risk. prolly not in use now

+#Places I'd like to go in Canada
+[Mount King george](https://www.google.com/maps/place/Mount+King+George/@48.0578807,-139.7264798,5z/data=!4m11!1m3!11m2!2sBVJXwAraR4jtRVQhQPDRHO5OP1pf4g!3e2!3m6!1s0x537087a5491fbe89:0xa5512cda70a1ea36!8m2!3d50.5963888!4d-115.405!15sCgEqkgEEcGVha-ABAA!16s%2Fg%2F11clg_50xf?entry=ttu), mount king george seems like a nice mountain to try and peak, bc has a bunch of mountains to climnb but this is one id like to try.

+[Mount Pilchuck](https://www.google.com/maps/place/Mt+Pilchuck/@48.0578807,-139.7264798,5z/data=!4m11!1m3!11m2!2sBVJXwAraR4jtRVQhQPDRHO5OP1pf4g!3e2!3m6!1s0x549ab43233fd5bad:0xf0dcde198862fd33!8m2!3d48.0578807!4d-121.7967923!15sCgEqWgMiASqSAQRwZWFr4AEA!16zL20vMGc2bjFt?entry=ttu), This mountain is nice because its pretty close and accesible to my house.
+You can acess it by paved roads and the mountain has multiple trails.
+What really stands out is the old lookout tower on top of the mountain with paranomic views on rainier mountains.
+Its probably really busy though because social media has made this spot famous.

+[Killarney Provincial Park](https://www.google.com/maps/place/Killarney+Provincial+Park/@52.3792586,-130.6518843,5z/data=!4m11!1m3!11m2!2sBVJXwAraR4jtRVQhQPDRHO5OP1pf4g!3e2!3m6!1s0x4d2e6c5ae9793ae1:0xab0f543d9d07100e!8m2!3d46.0130463!4d-81.4017487!15sCgEqWgMiASqSAQRwYXJr4AEA!16zL20vMDkyNjN4?entry=ttu), Killarney Provincial Park is a park I discovered while watching Xander Butnick on youtube.
+He went canoeing across the lakes in this park.
+It standsa out to me because I never really thought that ontario would have theses types of landscapes.
+I kinda thought it was all flat and borring.

+[Wells Gray Prov Park](https://www.google.com/maps/place/Wells+Gray+Provincial+Park/@52.3792586,-130.6518843,5z/data=!4m11!1m3!11m2!2sBVJXwAraR4jtRVQhQPDRHO5OP1pf4g!3e2!3m6!1s0x5381dbc505522a19:0x9d5c0a9146193d59!8m2!3d52.3792586!4d-120.1050093!15sCgEqWgMiASqSAQRwYXJr4AEA!16zL20vMDhiYnlm?entry=ttu) : This park is just a cool provincial park in bc, It has some great views and a few different waterfalls.
+Id definitively like to try and check it out someday.